serverless/core/README.md

 <br/>

-## Overview

-Serverless Components provision and compose cloud services into higher-level abstractions, like features and applications.
+Serverless Components are modules that provision and compose cloud services into higher-level abstractions, like features and applications.

 You can use them with the [Serverless Framework](https://www.github.com/serverless/serverless).

+#

 Use Serverless Components with the Serverless Framework declaratively via `serverless.yml`: